The History of Christians Not Observing Christmas

 The practice of observing Christmas was not always as popular among Christians as it is today.
 Throughout history, Christians felt free to disagree with Christmas observance.

-Therefore, Christians should not judge other Christians who choose not to observe Christmas—especially since many of our forebearers themselves taught against observing Christmas.
+Therefore, Christians should not judge other Christians who choose not to observe Christmas—especially since many of our forebearers themselves taught against Christmas observance.